k0pernicus/FrameTech/README.md

 ## About externs

-This repository includes extern repositories / dependencies, like `imgui` or `glm`.
+This repository includes extern repositories / dependencies, like `imgui`, `vma`, or `glm`.
 Do not forget to run a `git submodule update` after cloning the _FrameTech_ repository.

+The Vulkan engine uses `VMA` as memory allocator dependency.

 Thanks to the ImGui and GLM teams for providing such great tools for free.